AshkanMoradi/My_Portfolio/README.md

 ## Overview
 This portfolio is divided into three catagories as **Python**, **T-SQL** and **Power BI**.
-This repository contains a collection of innovative projects showcasing my expertise in roles as data analyst, Business Intelligent Analyst and Power BI Developer.
+This repository contains a collection of innovative projects showcasing my expertise in roles as data analyst, Business Intelligence Analyst and Power BI Developer.
-Each project demonstrates different aspects of my technical skills and problem-solving abilities.
+Each project demonstrates different aspects of my technical skills.

 ## Portfolio Website
 Visit my portfolio website: [Live Portfolio](https://rupaliwadhawan.com)